BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_06.md

 There are also Swablu that fly around here.
 There is a stationary Stantler to the right in the forest, as well as **Buneary**.
 Catch two for a trade!

 There are lots of *Snowballs* on the ground we can pick up.
-Hidden around the entrance areas are a *Max Repel*, and *Genius Wing*.
+Hidden around the entrance areas are a *Max Repel*, and *Genius Feather*.

 !battle(["Shiela",:AROMALADY,0])